Why Choose Video Game Design Schools?

 15. University of Southern California

 At the University of Southern California, students can obtain a Bachelor in Interactive Entertainment Degree, a Bachelor in Computer Science with an Emphasis in Gaines, or go with an intensive 3-year program for a Master of Fine Arts and Interactive Media.
-There is also a Master of Science in Computer Science with an Emphasis on Game Design.
+There is also a Master in Computer Science with an Emphasis on Game Design.
 Minors include game audio, game animation, 3D computer modeling and graphics, and many others.

 • Tuition (in-state): $46,272